-3.1.
-Where the efficacy of herbicides is to be tested, test sites should be selected with as wide a range of weeds as possible.
-In the case of a post emergence treatment, weed size, biomass or percentage ground-cover of each weed species must be noted before application of the herbicide treatment.
-After application the site must be visited at regular intervals and the percentage weed kill or retardation as well as the spectrum controlled must be noted before application of the herbicide.

-- 3.2.
-Each plot (herbicides) must have an adjacent small untreated control area which can be used for weed control evaluation. - 3.3.
-In the case of growth regulants, the plots in the efficacy trials must be kept weed free.
-If necessary, regular hand-weeding, careful mechanical cultivation, or the use of a selective registered herbicide may be called for.
-The same experiment can therefore be used as an efficacy as well as a phytotoxicity trial.
-An even stand of tobacco must be selected.
-The plot size should be 10-15 plants to ensure that 5-10 equal plants are available for data collection.
-There should be a minimum of two guard plants on either side of the data row.
-If a double row is used each row should have guard plants.
-Treatments should be replicated four times. - 3.4.
-The candidate remedy should initially be applied at varying dosage rates which will permit the establishment of a threshold efficacy and the optimum dosage rate.
-Lower and higher rates than the target dosage rate must be included. - 3.5.
-Where other herbicides or growth regulants have already been registered for use on tobacco at least the most generally used remedy with a similar spectrum of control or reaction should be included as a standard against which the candidate remedy will be evaluated. - 3.6.
-Efficacy can be supported by photographic evidence.
+- 3.1 Where the efficacy of herbicides is to be tested, test sites should be selected with as wide a range of weeds as possible.
+In the case of a post emergence treatment, weed size, bio-mass or percentage ground-cover of each weed species must be noted before application of the herbicide treatment.
+After application the site must be visited at regular intervals and the percentage weed kill or retardation as well as the spectrum controlled must be noted. - 3.2 Each plot must have an adjacent small untreated control area which can be used for weed control evaluation. - 3.3 In the case of growth regulants, the plots in the efficacy trials must be kept weed free.
+If necessary, regular hand-weeding, careful mechanical cultivations, or the use of a selective registered herbicide may be called for.
+The same experiment can therefore be used as an efficacy as well as a phytotoxicity trial. - 3.4 The candidate remedy should initially be applied at varying dosage rates which will permit the establishment of a threshold efficacy and the optimum dosage rate.
+Lower and higher rates than the target dosage rate must be included. - 3.5 Where other herbicides or growth regulants have already been registered for use on cotton, at least the most generally used remedy with a similar spectrum of control or reaction should be included as a standard against which the candidate remedy will be evaluated.